-Continuous product research, innovation, and product development are an integral part of our business.
-We continuously evaluate customer needs and new technologies to enable us to develop innovative and relevant products, in addition to creating enhancements to our unified experience service and product offerings and existing products that improve and/or add to their functionality, performance, operation, and integration capabilities.
-Research and development expenses were \$48.6 million, \$34.6 million, and \$19.3 million, for the years ended December 31, 2022, 2021, and 2020, respectively.
+Product research, innovation, and product development are an integral part of our business.
+We continuously evaluate customer needs and new technologies to enable us to develop innovative and relevant products and product enhancements.
+Research and development expenses were \$58.4 million, \$48.6 million, and \$34.6 million, for the years ended December 31, 2023, 2022, and 2021, respectively.